 The Top-1000 program was based on experience gained over three years through a pilot program with two steel mills in Shandong Province that relied heavily on European experiences with voluntary agreement programs (Price, et al., 2005a).
-The Top-1000 Program was designed quickly in 2006 in support of China's 20% energy/GDP reduction goals.
+The Top-1000 program was designed quickly in 2006 in support of China's 20% energy/GDP reduction goals.
 As such, some elements of the program have been designed or implemented differently than in similar programs in other countries.
+In addition, as discussed below, the Top-1000 program is generally less structured than similar national-level programs in other countries.

-In this section, international experience in the areas of target-setting, supporting policies, information dissemination, and monitoring, is first discussed and then the experience with these key program components in the Top-1000 program is described.
-Suggestions are made for improvements that may be implemented during the remaining years of the program or that can be seen as lessons learned for any possible follow-on programs.
+In this section, international experience in the areas of targetsetting, supporting policies, information dissemination, and monitoring, is first discussed and then the experience with these key program components in the Top-1000 program is described.
+Suggestions are made for improvements that may be implemented during the remaining years of the program or that can be seen as lessons learned for any possible follow-on programs.6